AStefankiv/writing/product_manual.md

 With Github Pages, you can turn your repository into a live website.
 If you want to make your website look more professional, you can connect it to a custom domain `(e.g., yourname.com)`, instead of using GitHub’s default domain `(e.g., username.github.io)`.

 By the end of this tutorial, you will learn how to:
-- Create and publish Github Page
+- Create and publish a Github Page
 - Register a custom domain
-- Connest your domain to your Github Page
+- Connect your domain to your Github Page
 - Enable HTTPS for security

 ## **Prerequisites**